NicholasBabs/Nicholasbabs.github.io/README.md

 Sales Volatility: Analyzed monthly sales fluctuations to understand market dynamics and adjust business strategies accordingly.

-This dashboard serves as a crucial tool for the  company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.
+This dashboard is a crucial tool for the company’s management team, providing clear, actionable insights that drive informed decision-making and strategic planning.

 **Dashboard Overview**: